How To Effectively Manage Your Time Between Family And Studying. Advice from Industry Experts and Senior Lecturer

 It was a real discipline and I’m not saying it was easy in the first year, but by the time I got into the second year, I’d worked out a way of saying to my family, ‘That’s when I’m going to do this work’.
 Therefore, they could then go off and do other things or find other things to do and then I would come back and we’d do the family stuff.
 You do have to be disciplined.
 If you’re the kind of person that take things a bit free and easy, you might find yourself struggling with the commitment.
 It’s a commitment, right?
 But it’s not overwhelming.
 You just have to manage it into your day to day life.
 I’m not the kind of person that naturally does that, so the discipline of actually demarcating time that was for the MSc really, really helped me.

 Balancing kids and studying

-Advice from Manchester Metropolitan University Senior Lecturer Allie Johns and Industry Expert Mike Baxter
+POWER Advice video TWO with Manchester Metropolitan University Senior Lecturer Allie Johns and Industry Expert Mike Baxter (3min).

 Follow sessions at your own pace

 Women in digital, I wish that I didn’t have to say that because as we know there are lots of brilliant women in digital.
 People like Martha Lane Fox inspire me.
 The point about being a woman in digital, I think, is why is it any different?
 I suppose the most important thing to think about is if you are working and you have children, and you’re trying to fit your studies around your children then that shouldn’t disadvantage you in any way.
 The way that this programme is structured is it gives you that time.
 I fully appreciate that when you do have kids that it’s hard to juggle life, children, study, but the way in which this particular course is structured, it allows you to follow the expert sessions at your own pace.